top of page

 BEYOND THE SEA was published in September 2019 to wide critical acclaim in the UK, Ireland, Australia and the US.
 The Wall Street Journal called the book "mesmerising"; The Guardian called the book “frightening but beautiful”, while The Sunday Times said it had “echoes of Melville, Dostoyevsky and William Golding”.
 It was chosen as a book of the year in the Irish Independent by Sebastian Barry who called the book "masterly".
 In 2021, it was published to wide acclaim in France where it won the 2022 Prix Gens de Mers.

-PROPHET SONG was published to ravishing praise in August 2023 and won the Booker Prize as well as being shortlisted for the An Post Irish Novel of the Year.
+PROPHET SONG was published to ravishing praise in August 2023 and won the 2023 Booker Prize and the 2024 Dayton Literary Peace Prize.
+It has been shortlisted Italy's Strega European Prize, the Krikus Prize in the US, as well as the An Post Irish Novel of the Year.
 The Booker Prize jury called the novel "soul-shattering... truly a masterful work".
 John Boyne in The Sunday Independent called Prophet Song "entirely original".
 The Observer called the book "a crucial book for our current times... brilliant, haunting".
 The TLS called it "thunderously powerful".
 The Guardian called it "an urgent, important read".
 The Literary Review called the book "a masterly novel".
 Ron Charles in the Washington Post called the book "a prophetic masterpiece".

 Paul Lynch was born in Limerick in 1977, grew up in Co Donegal, and lives in Dublin.
 In 2024, he was appointed Distinguished Writing Fellow at Maynooth University and was elected to Aosdána, which honours artists who have made outstanding contributions to the creative arts in Ireland.